By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Adequate hip sinkage: In side sleeping, the hip needs to sink enough to keep the lumbar spine neutral (not laterally bent).
 A mattress too firm for your body weight prevents this, creating lateral spinal bend and rotation that can worsen sciatica.

 Good edge support: Sciatica pain can make getting in and out of bed difficult.
-A mattress with robust edge support helps with the controlled rising motion that avoids sudden lumbar loading.
+A mattress with strong edge support helps with the controlled rising motion that avoids sudden lumbar loading.
 See our chronic pain mattress guide for more detail on edge support for mobility.

 Non-Mattress Factors in Sciatica Sleep